-- 4.7 The PSRs 2017 and the Electronic Money Regulations 2011 (EMRs) contain requirements in relation to notifications of changes in specific circumstances, as well as a general requirement in regulation 37 of the PSRs 2017 and regulation 37 of the EMRs. - 4.8 The general requirement is that where it becomes apparent to a PI or EMI that there is, or is likely to be, a significant change in circumstances, which is relevant to its fulfilment of the conditions for authorisation or registration, the PI or EMI must provide us with details of the change without undue delay.
-We generally consider 'without undue delay' to mean within 28 days of the change occurring at the latest. - 4.9 Regulation 37 of the PSRs 2017 also requires that, in the case of a substantial change which has not yet taken place, the PI must provide details of the change in good time before the change takes place.
+- The PSRs 2017 and the Electronic Money Regulations 2011 (EMRs) contain requirements in relation to notifications of changes in specific circumstances, as well as a general requirement in regulation 37 of the PSRs 2017 and regulation 37 of the EMRs. - The general requirement is that where it becomes apparent to a PI or EMI that there is, or is likely to be, a significant change in circumstances, which is relevant to its fulfilment of the conditions for authorisation or registration, the PI or EMI must provide us with details of the change without undue delay.
+We generally consider 'without undue delay' to mean within 28 days of the change occurring at the latest. - Regulation 37 of the PSRs 2017 also requires that, in the case of a substantial change which has not yet taken place, the PI must provide details of the change in a 'reasonable period' good time before the change takes place.
 A 'substantial change' is, in our view, one that could impact on either the firm's ability to meet the conditions for remaining authorised or registered, or the way we would supervise the firm.
+In relation to EMIs, this could include changes to the way that e-money is issued or to the range of payment services provided.
 We will need to assess substantial changes against the initial conditions for authorisation or registration.
-To give us time to do this, we consider that a period of 28 days before the change takes place would generally be 'in good time'.
+To give us time to do this, we consider that a period of 28 days before the change takes place would generally be 'a reasonable period'. 'in good time'.
 In some circumstances, however, we would expect to be notified further in advance.
 The notification period will depend on the circumstances of the change and firms should make efforts to notify us as soon as possible.
 The Customer Contact Centre can provide further guidance.